flesler/config-node/README.md

 - [How to override the environment from NODE_ENV](examples/environment)
 - [How to skip extension detection](examples/extension)
 - [How to encapsulate config logic](examples/encapsulate)

+## Similar Projects

+- [lorenwest/node-config](https://github.com/lorenwest/node-config) - It's good, has outdated features (like auto-reloading, use nodemon), overly complicated IMO
+- [dominictarr/config-chain](https://github.com/dominictarr/config-chain) - Very cool one, too complex for most simple cases
+- Feel free to suggest others, these are the ones I found and used for inspiration

+## Why use this project over others

+- It's simple, the code is short and clean
+- It's extensible, it can support coffee, yaml, ini or anything else you want, just DIY.
+- It has no dependencies.
+If you need yaml, just include the one you prefer and pass it over.
+- It's fast.
+Loading configuration needs to be fast, if you pass the `ext` setting, this module is mostly a smart require.

+## Some concepts taken into account

+- [Convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration), tuned for the mayority.
+- [Pareto principle](http://en.wikipedia.org/wiki/Pareto_principle).
+I aim for that 80% that needs only the 20% of the features.
+- [KISS principle](http://en.wikipedia.org/wiki/KISS_principle).
+It's really simple but it does the job.

+## LICENSE

+The MIT License (MIT)

+Copyright (c) 2014 Ariel Flesler

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.